 - AAS has the technology and design expertise to custom fabricate the panels with an unparalleled range of complex shapes with stringent tolerance requirements.

 - The GFRC products can have pre-engineered connections integrated at the time of manufacturing, simplifying the installation process.

 - Customers have options to match the GFRC products with other stone products such as dry-cast stone, wet-pour precast concrete, limestone, terracotta, etc.

 The GFRC products are as durable as other cast stone products, retaining the structural properties and the color and finish; this provides a significant design and cost advantage over other thin veneer panels.

 Get Product Specifications – PDF File…

 - Unique potential to mold the stone panels in highly intricate shapes and complex design details.

-- With unique materials technology coupled with pre-designed, pre-engineered built in connections, the thin, lightweight (GFRC) concrete panels have much better strength to weight ratio compared to other concrete products.
+- With unique materials technology coupled with pre-designed, pre-engineered built-in connections, the thin, lightweight (GFRC) concrete panels have a much better strength to weight ratio than other concrete products.

-- The products can be manufactured with high precision and accuracy – exterior cladding, stone veneers and facades can be created with not only flexibility in design options, but also ease of installation.
+- The products can be manufactured with high precision and accuracy – exterior cladding, stone veneers, and facades can be created with flexibility in design options and ease of installation.

 - GFRC panels can be easily integrated with brick veneer and other concrete products.

-- The look and feel of the AAS GFRC panels can match other pre-manufactured stone products, as well as natural stone products such as lime stone.
+- The look and feel of the AAS GFRC panels can match other pre-manufactured stone products and natural stone products such as limestone.
 This enables options to combine different concrete or stone materials in a project with seamless aesthetic appeal – for example, use wet-precast concrete with embedded steel reinforcements for structural elements while using GFRC for higher elevation cornices and wall coping.